Clustering, intermittency and scaling for passive particles on fluctuating surfaces: Introduction

 In the coarsening regime the two-point correlation is found to be a scaling function of scaled separation $r/\mathcal{L}(t)$, reminiscent of phase ordering dynamics \cite{Bray1994}.
+As pointed out above, $\mathcal L(t) $ is determined by a single particle property.
 Moreover, the flatness increases indefinitely, in proportion to $\mathcal{L}(t)/l$, showing how intermittency sets in.
 Physically, $\mathcal{L}(t)$ is the size of the basin from which particles are drawn and form clusters near the bottom of a valley.
 In the aging regime, the flatness shows an interesting nonmonotonicity as a function of time provided that the waiting time $t_0$ exceeds $\tau_l$; both left and right branches of the aging curve for flatness then diverge, showing distinct scaling functions, but both involve the same scaling variable $l/\mathcal{L}(t)$.

-Besides the passive slider model (PSM) which is the main concern of this work, we also consider a simpler model of `sticky sliders' which do not dissociate once they meet.
-This sticky slider model (SSM) provides considerable insight into the behavior in various regimes, and in particular predicts scaling forms which are found to hold also for the passive particle systems, though exponents differ.
+We also consider a simpler model of `sticky sliders' which do not dissociate once they meet, as it provides considerable insight into the behavior in various regimes.
+In particular, it predicts scaling forms which are found to hold also for the passive particle systems, although exponents differ in the case of KPZ-AA driving.

-In this work, we discuss a number of new issues and models, not included in the brief account of \cite{Singha2018} which focused largely on the case of advection.
 The paper is organized as follows.
-In Section II, we discuss the model and systems.
-Section III gives an overview of the motion of a single passive particle on different fluctuating surfaces.
-In Section IV, we present the probability distribution of the separation between two particles for different drivings and the average fraction of the time they are together.
+In Section II, we discuss the model.
+In Section III, we study the motion of a single passive particle for different fluctuating surfaces.
+Section IV presents the probability distribution of the separation between two particles for different drivings and the average fraction of the time they are together.
 In Section V, we discuss static properties in the steady state, including the two-point density-density correlation function and structure functions which provide evidence for multiscaling.
 Steady-state dynamics and characterization of temporal intermittency are presented in Section VI.
 Section VII is devoted to the study of scaling in the coarsening regime, during the approach to steady state.
 In Section VIII, we study aging, which involves studying correlations after a certain waiting time.
-Finally, we conclude our results and findings in Section IX.
+Finally, Section IX is the conclusion.